-Pas and vias are an essential ingredient of a modern PCB design, as well as providing mounting points for components, pads, along with vias, allow a net to traverse the different layers of a PCB as it travels from one component pin to another.
+Pads and vias are an essential ingredient of a modern PCB design.
+As well as providing mounting points for components, pads, along with vias, allowing a net to traverse the different layers of a PCB as it travels from one component pin to another.
 Pads and vias come at a cost though; they consume valuable board space, they create impedance mismatches for high-speed signals, and they create holes in large copper areas defined by polygon pours.

 To help reduce their impact on copper areas, Altium Designer includes an Unused Pad Shapes removal tool.
-The tool scans all pads or vias in the design, and removes the pad shape from each layer that the pad or via is not used on (meaning it has no other objects touching it on that layer).
-Polygons that surround that pad or via then only need to create the specified clearance to the pad or via hole, instead of to the edge of the unused pad shape.
+The tool scans all pads or vias in the design and removes the pad shape from each layer for which the pad or via is not used (meaning it has no other objects touching it on that layer).
+Polygons that surround that pad or via then only need to create the specified clearance to the pad or via hole instead of to the edge of the unused pad shape.
 In some situations, such as under a BGA, this can recover a substantial amount of copper lost in polygons.

-As an alternative to pads and vias, Teardrops are often added to a routed PCB design to create stronger track-to-pad, track-to-via and track-to-track connections.
-This is valuable when the the design objects are very small, and is particularly valuable for drilled pads and vias, because mis-alignment between the drill center and the pad/via center can result in the drill hole removing much of the copper connecting the track to the pad/via.
+In addition, teardrops are often added to a routed PCB design to create stronger track-to-pad, track-to-via, and track-to-track connections.
+This is valuable when the design objects are very small and is particularly valuable for drilled pads and vias, because misalignment between the drill center and the pad/via center can result in the drill hole removing much of the copper connecting the track to the pad/via.

 This tool is intended to be used once the routing is complete, before the fabrication files are generated.
 To remove unused pad shapes, select Tools » Remove Unused Pad Shapes from the menus, the Unused Pad Shapes dialog will open, as shown below.

 Vias - examine all vias in the design, and remove unused pad shapes.